Charter of the Board of Directors

 - Review the internal control system to ensure its suitability and effectiveness, including any transactions that may cause financial fraud

-- Review the activities and structure of Internal Audit and approve its charter
+- Review the activities and structure of the Internal Audit Office and approve its charter

-- Review and endorse annual internal audit plans and changes subject to the assessment outcomes of enterprise risk management and Internal Audit's strategic plans
+- Review and endorse annual internal audit plans and changes subject to the assessment outcomes of enterprise risk management and Internal Audit Office’s strategic plans

 - Review the internal audit plan with the head of the Internal Audit Office, especially about the internal control system and financial management process

-- Review audit plans and coordinate the scope of audit of internal auditor and the external auditor to be mutually supportive and eliminate redundancy
+- Review audit plans and coordinate the scope of audit of internal and external auditors to be mutually supportive and eliminate redundancy

-- Review Internal Audit's performance outcomes against the Audit Committee-approved audit plans to ensure conformance to the Audit Committee-assigned framework of responsibility
+- Review Internal Audit Office’s performance outcomes against the audit plans endorsed by the Committee to ensure conformance to the framework of responsibility assigned by the Committee

 - Review the hiring of external experts to conduct internal audit if the internal auditor lacks essential skills or specialization needed to conduct internal audit, including IT aspects